(“Macmillan”, 'we', 'us', 'our').

 You can opt out of Google Analytics tracking on our site here

-1. Third Party Content and social media plug-ins
+IX: Third Party Content and social media plug-ins2.
+YouTube

 We use YouTube service in order to play videos directly from our website.
-This processing is based on Article 6 sec.
-1 sent.
-1 lit. f GDPR and represents our legitimate interest to improve your website experience and to optimize our services.
+This processing is based on pursuing our legitimate interests to improve your website experience and to optimize our services.

 Your browser will directly communicate with YouTube, LLC